kyma-incubator/compass/docs/compass/03-01-security.md

 The `auth_id` is equal to:
 - `client_id` in the OAuth 2.0 authentication flow
-- `username` in the Basic authentication flow
 - Client ID in the one-time token authentication flow
 - Common Name (CN) in the Connector-issued certificates authentication flow
-- External Tenant ID of type `Subaccount` for externally-issued certificates flow
+- External Tenant ID of type `Subaccount` for externally-issued certificates flow extracted from the certificate's organizational unit (OU) by default

-While generating the one-time token, the `client_id`/`client_secret` pair, or basic authentication details for Runtime/Application/Integration System (using proper GraphQL mutation on the Director), an entry in the `system_auths` table in the Director database is created.
+While generating one of the following - a one-time token, a `client_id`/`client_secret` pair, or a client certificate issued by Connector for Runtime/Application/Integration System (using proper GraphQL mutation on the Director) - an entry in the `system_auths` table in the Director database is created.
 The `system_auths` table is used for tenant mapping.

-In the certificates authentication flow (both Connector-issued and externally-issued), Tenant Mapping Handler puts fixed `scopes` into an authentication session.
+In the certificates' authentication flow (both Connector-issued and externally-issued), Tenant Mapping Handler puts fixed `scopes` into an authentication session.
 The `scopes` are fixed in code, and they depend on the type of the caller object (Application/Runtime/Integration System).
 They are currently listed [here](https://github.com/kyma-incubator/compass/blob/1105695797f74eba8d8a86ee3d4d65809ef6abb7/chart/compass/charts/director/config.yaml#L120).
 In the future we may introduce another database table for storing generic Application/Runtime/Integration System scopes.

-In the JWT token from identity service flow, for local development, user `tenant` and `scopes` are loaded from ConfigMap for given user (email), where static `user: tenant and scopes` mapping is done.
+In the identity service flow, where JWT token is used, from the `scopes` are loaded from a ConfigMap, where a static `user_group: scopes` mapping is done.
+The user group is present in the JWT.

 #### `system_auths` table